sapegin/blog.sapegin.me/content/en/all/react-testing-1-best-practices.md

 - Modern React testing: Jest and Enzyme (coming soon!)
 - Modern React testing: Jest and React Testing Library (coming soon!)

-Subscribe at the bottom of the page to know about the send and the third articles.
+Subscribe at the bottom of the page to know about the second and the third articles.

 ## Why automate testing

 There are many reasons why automated tests are useful but my favorite reason is: _you’re already testing_.

 For example, you’re adding a new button to a page.
-Then you open this page in a browser and click this button to check that it works — this is a _manual test_.
+Then you open this page in a browser and click this button to check whether it works — this is a _manual test_.
 By automating this process you can be sure that features that used to work will always work as they should.

-Automated tests are especially useful for rarely used features: we always test that the button submits the form with all fields filled correctly, but we tend to forget to test that checkbox hidden in a modal and only used by the boss of your boss.
+Automated tests are especially useful for rarely used features: we always test whether the button submits the form with all fields filled correctly, but we tend to forget to test that checkbox hidden in a modal and only used by the boss of your boss.
 Automated tests will make sure it still works.

 Other reasons to automate tests are: